darkrelics/eidolon-engine/documentation/concurrency.md

 character.mutex.Unlock()
 ```

-**Correct:** (Use the copy-on-read pattern from Pattern 4)
+Use the snapshot pattern from **Pattern 4** instead.

 ### 3. Nested Function Calls Violating Hierarchy

-Ensure that a function holding a lock only calls other functions that acquire locks _lower_ in the _same domain's hierarchy_, or functions that acquire no locks at all.
+Ensure that a function holding a lock only calls other functions that acquire locks *lower* in the *same domain's hierarchy*, or functions that acquire no locks at all.

 ```go
 // If function A locks a Room and calls function B,